 \subsection{\textbf{Global-local-tail shrinkage priors}}

-We propose a new hierarchical formulation of continuous shrinkage priors, called the ``global-local-tail shrinkage priors", under the high-dimensional regression (\ref{eq:sparse_high_dim_linear_regression}).
-As the name suggests, they can be represented as a global-local-tail Gaussian mixture distribution
+We propose a new hierarchical formulation of continuous shrinkage priors called global-local-tail shrinkage priors for the high-dimensional regression (\ref{eq:sparse_high_dim_linear_regression}).
+As the name suggests, these priors can be represented as a global-local-tail Gaussian mixture distribution.